-When a tenure-track faculty member retires or resigns, the funding for the salary is returned from the school/department tenure-track bucket to the Academic Impact Fund.
+When a tenure-track faculty member retires or resigns, the funding for the salary is reclaimed from the school/department tenure-track bucket to the Academic Impact Fund.

-Non-Reappointment, Tenure Denials and Deaths:
+• Non-Reappointment, Tenure Denials and Deaths:

-&lt;sup>1 Faculty ordinarily do not accrue vacation time, but faculty assigned to administrative duties may accrue time up to 420 hours.
+1 Faculty ordinarily do not accrue vacation time, but faculty assigned to administrative duties may accrue time up to 420 hours.
 The AIF historically did not pay vacation payouts until 2008.
 In that year, the AIF assumed vacation payouts for tenure-track faculty.

-&lt;sup>2 It is important to note that many of the current faculty retiring were initially employed during the 1984-1997 period and, thus, continue to have payouts upon retirement.
+2 It is important to note that many of the current faculty retiring were initially employed during the 1984-1997 period and, thus, continue to have payouts upon retirement.

-&lt;sup>3 During the early years of the AIF a flat amount for instructional capacity was given to each unit with a resignation or retirement to cover temporary instruction during the "gap year."
+3 During the early years of the AIF a flat amount for instructional capacity was provided to each unit with a resignation or retirement to cover temporary instruction during the "gap year."
 That practice has given way to a more flexible process based upon student demand and programmatic needs.

-When a tenure-track faculty member is non-reappointed, denied tenure, or dies, the funding for the position remains committed to the College for up to two years.
+When a tenure-track faculty member is non-reappointed, denied tenure, or dies,4 the funding for the position remains committed to the College for up to two years.
 During that period, the College may request permission to fill the position permanently in the annual budget request process.
 Additional funding may be requested by the Dean to ensure the ability to hire in the event the salary for the previous incumbent is insufficient.

-Budget Reporting/Planning Process in March: College Deans and other units in Academic Affairs are asked to provide an annual report of the current fiscal year and a planning report for the following fiscal year.
-It is through this budget process that requests are made and prioritized by Deans for consideration of authorization of tenure-track searches.
+Budget Reporting/Planning Process in April: College Deans and other units in Academic provide an annual report of the current fiscal year as well as major objectives for the following fiscal year.
+As part of this annual process, School Directors and Department Chairs submit tenure track faculty requests to College Deans.
+Deans prioritize all requests and submit a ranked list to the Office of the Provost for final consideration.